 All of these effects result in a vicious cycle of organ malfunction that worsens:

 - The kidneys excrete little or no urine, and metabolic waste products (such as urea nitrogen) accumulate in the blood.

-- Blood vessel walls can leak, causing fluid to leak from the bloodstream into the tissues and cause swelling.
+- Blood vessel walls can leak, causing fluid to leak from the bloodstream into the tissues and causing swelling.

 - Lung function worsens because the blood vessels in the lungs leak fluid, which builds up, making it difficult to breathe.

-As microscopic blood clots form, the proteins that are present in the blood that form the clots (called clotting factors) are consumed.
+As microscopic blood clots form, the proteins present in the blood that form the clots (called clotting factors) are consumed.

 Risk factors for sepsis

-The risk of developing sepsis is increased in those with conditions that reduce their ability to fight serious infections.
+The risk of developing sepsis increases in those with conditions that reduce their ability to fight severe infections.
 These conditions include the following:

 - Be pregnant.

-- Having certain chronic conditions, such as diabetes or liver cirrhosis.
+- I have certain chronic conditions, such as diabetes or liver cirrhosis.

-- Having a weakened immune system due to the use of medications that suppress the immune system such as chemotherapy drugs or corticosteroids or due to certain disorders such as cancer, AIDS, and immune disorders.
+- I have a weakened immune system due to medications that suppress the immune system, such as chemotherapy drugs or corticosteroids, or due to certain disorders such as cancer, AIDS, and immune diseases.